How To Cook Chitlins To Avoid The Smell

 The popularity of chitlins remains strong with those who grew up in the American South.
 Often, it will define a person’s level of seasoning they prefer in their meals.

 However, the preparation and cooking process is quite extensive.
-Pig intestines (note that chitlins are usually the small intestine whereas the large intestines goes with the pork bung) must be properly cleaned for consumption by family members.
+Pig intestines (note that chitlins are usually the small intestine whereas the large intestines go with the pork bung) must be properly cleaned for consumption by family members.

-And you will need a solid plan to eliminate the strong scent of chitlins inside the home while boiling them in a pot, frying them in a skillet or slow-cooking them inside a crockpot.
+You will need a solid plan to eliminate the strong scent of chitlins inside the home while boiling them in a pot, frying them in a skillet, or slow-cooking them inside a crockpot.
+Thus, chitlins are only served on holidays or special occasions.

 Here is how to cook chitlins in a crackpot.